Chicken Cordon Bleu Sauce

 A display of ingredients in Chicken Cordon Bleu Sauce: Chicken broth, whipping cream, chicken bouillon, butter, cornstarch, pepper.

-• Cornstarch: Thickens the sauce without using flour, so it is naturally gluten-free.
+• Cornstarch: Thickens the sauce without flour and should be mixed with cold cream before it is heated.

-• Heavy whipping cream: Gives the sauce that classic rich, creamy finish.
+• Heavy whipping cream: Gives the sauce its rich, creamy texture and helps balance the salty chicken, ham, and cheese.

 Ingredient Additions and Substitutions

-• Paprika: A tiny amount adds warmth and color.
+• Paprika: A light sprinkle adds warmth and color without making the sauce spicy.

 How to Make Chicken Cordon Bleu Sauce